openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/create_theme.rst

    To specify specific themes to update or other settings, use the options described in the following table.

-..
-The descriptions of these commands need testing. (per Peter)

    .. list-table::
     :header-rows: 1
     :widths: 30 70